yschimpf/bioflax/README.md

 ## Run experiments

-To run an experiment simply execute
+To run an experiment execute

 ```
 python run_train.py
 ```

 which will result in a run with the default configuration.
-For information about the arguments and their default settings execute on of the following commands
+For information about the arguments and their default settings execute one of the following commands

 ```
 python run_train.py --help
 python run_train.py --h
 ```

-## Usefull References
+## Useful References

 [1] David E. Rumelhart, Geoffrey E. Hinton, and Ronald J. Williams.
 Learning representations by back-propagating errors.
 Nature, 323(6088), 1986.